contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The Church provides materials to help members learn and live the gospel of Jesus Christ.
 These include the scriptures, general conference messages, magazines, manuals, books, and other resources.
 Leaders encourage members to use the scriptures and other resources as needed to study the gospel at home.

 Gospel learning and teaching should focus on the Savior and His doctrine.
 To help maintain this focus in Church classes, leaders ensure that teachers use approved materials.
-For information about approved materials, see Instructions for Curriculum.
+For information about approved materials, see [Instructions for Curriculum].

 ### 38.8.13 Directories